Gentle-Programmer/CI-Project-Dog-Training-Quiz/README.md

 ## General users who may be considering adopting a dog and want to educate themselves about dog training before commiting and find a reputable training provider.

-# Features
+## Features

 ## Responsive design: The quiz is mobile-friendly and can be accessed on various devices, including smartphones, tablets and desktops.
 ## Single-choice answers: Only one answers per question is correct to make the quiz fun and enjoyable without making it too challenging.
 ## Information modal: Users can learn more about the purpose of the quiz by clicking on About the Quiz button in upper left corner of the page.
 ## Progress tracking: Users can view the current question number and total number of questions throughout the quiz.
 ## Navigation: Users can navigate between questions using 'Next' and 'Previous' buttons.
+## Two-second delay between displaying the feedback and moving to the next question, to allow users to see the correct answer and process their feedback.
 ## Results summary: At the end of the quiz, users can view their score as the percentage of correct answers and read an educational summary of the quiz.
 Call to action is also included.
-## Footer with copyright, author name, current year and links to author's website and Facebook page.
+## Footer with copyright, author's name, current year and links to author's website and Facebook page.

-# Usage
+## Usage

 To use the Gentle Dog Training Quiz, simply open the HTML file in a web browser.
 When the quiz loads, click the 'Start Quiz' button to begin.
 Answer the questions by clicking on the option buttons below.
 Use the 'Next' and 'Previous' buttons to navigate between questions.
 After completing the quiz, a results modal will display your score and an educational summary of all correct answers with helpful tips for every day training enhancement.

-# Future Enhancements
+## Future Enhancements

 Posible future enhancements for the Gentle Dog Training Quiz include: